SAUTEED KALE AND CHICKEN SALAD

 INSTRUCTIONS

 • Heat a 10” skillet over medium/high heat.
 Add 1 tsp extra virgin olive oil, and add the jalapenos to cook for 1-3 minutes.
-The shorter you cook these the spicier they will remain.
-Add the kale in an even layer and let sit in the pan for a couple of minutes to get a slight char.
-Add juice of ½ a lime and toss kale to gently sauté.
-Add in the broccoli slaw and toss to mix then immediately transfer the kale/slaw mixture to your serving plate.
-You do not want to cook the slaw; you are just adding to pan to toss together before plating.
+The shorter you cook these, the spicier they will remain.
+Add the kale in an even layer and let it sit in the pan for a couple of minutes to get a slight char.
+Add the juice of ½ a lime and toss the kale to gently sauté gently.
+Add in the broccoli slaw and toss to mix, then immediately transfer the kale/slaw mixture to your serving plate.
+You do not want to cook the slaw; you are just adding it to the pan to toss together before plating.

-• While the chicken is cooking prepare your pepitas by tossing with the paprika and garlic.
-Using your teaspoon that you measured your olive oil with will help the seasoning stick to the pepitas from the residual oil on the spoon.
-You could also use scant sprinkle of water on a spoon (not too wet!).
+• While the chicken is heating, prepare your pepitas by tossing with the paprika and garlic.
+Using the teaspoon that you used to measure your olive oil with will help the seasoning stick to the pepitas, thanks to the residual oil on the spoon.
+You could also use a scant sprinkle of water on a spoon (not too wet!).

 • Top salad with the pepitas, red onion, and heated chicken and beans.
-Add the avocado on the side and season the avocado with juice from remaining ½ lime, salt and pepper.
+Add the avocado on the side and season the avocado with juice from the remaining ½ lime, salt, and pepper.

 Video